INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 Always patch regularly.
 Know what software your website is running, regularly check if there are any new vulnerabilities on any of your software and always update/patch them as soon as possible.
 If your CMS supports, enable automatic updates on your website.
 Brotip: WebARX free version can monitor software vulnerabilities for you.
 You can also set up alerts.

 Build layers of security around your site.
-Just as you lock your doors before leaving your house and install antivirus software on your desktop computer before browsing the web, you should also have a security system to serve as your website’s first line of defense against hacking attacks.
-A Web Application Firewall is that first line of defense – learn more about web application firewall here.
+Just as you lock your doors before leaving your house and install antivirus software on your desktop computer before browsing the web, you should also have a security system to serve as your website’s first line of defence against hacking attacks.
+A Web Application Firewall is that first line of defence – learn more about web application firewall here.

 These twelve website security tips from experts are a good place to start.
 We all agree – to achieve success in today’s world it is necessary to maintain an online presence, but it is equally as important to preserve it as well.
 Nowadays it’s more than important to invest in security.
 Like Richard Clark (former National Coordinator for Security, Infrastructure Protection and Counter-terrorism for the United States) said: “If you spend more on coffee than on IT security, you will be hacked.
 Whats more, you deserve to be hacked”.